5:10 Equal Employment Opportunity and Minority Recruitment

 Making a Complaint

-Employees are encouraged to promptly report information regarding violations of this policy.
-Employees may choose to report to a person of the employee’s same gender.
+Employees and nonemployees (persons who are not otherwise employees and are directly performing services for the District pursuant to a contract with the District, including contractors and consultants) are encouraged to promptly report information regarding violations of this policy.
+Individuals may choose to report to a person of the individual’s same gender.
 Every effort should be made to file such complaints as soon as possible, while facts are known and potential witnesses are available.

-Aggrieved employees, if they feel comfortable doing so, should directly inform the person engaging in the harassing conduct or communication that such conduct or communication is offensive and must stop.
+Aggrieved individuals, if they feel comfortable doing so, should directly inform the person engaging in the harassing conduct or communication that such conduct or communication is offensive and must stop.

 Whom to Contact with a Report or Complaint